 ................................... +Elizabeth Lawrenson

-YDNA tests confirm that the Thomas Felps line, of Baltimore Co. is matched to the Caswell NC James Phelps line.
-Following are records found so far in Baltimore and Harford counties.
+YDNA tests confirm that the Thomas Felps line, of Baltimore Co. matches the Caswell NC James Phelps line.
+Research continues to attempt to connect the two lines.

 1.)
 Nov 1759 JOHN Hall.
 (OF CRANBERRY) continued overseer of road from Humphrey's Run to John Hanson's, and from James Phelps' to Rurnley Bridge and from the main road by Widow Halt's to John Hall's Mill, and from said mill to Long Bridge, and from Cedar Point Ferry place until it intersects the main road near Mr. Phillips' lower gate - November, 1759.